BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 ### Autotuning{#sec:chapter2-autotuning}

+Autotuning is important when evaluating the performance of OpenCL codes on systems.
+Du et al. [@du2012cuda] migrated CUDA versions of level 3 BLAS routines to OpenCL and measured the direct performance on GPU accelerator devices.
+They show low-level languages achieve 80% of peak performance on multicores and accelerators whilst only 50% of peak performance can be obtained on GPUs in OpenCL.
+Whilst OpenCL is hardware-portable it is not inherently also performance-portable, at least, until auto-tuners are considered.
+Du et al. also propose the use of auto-tuning to explore the parameter space to improve the performance of OpenCL kernels.
+They conclude that OpenCL is fairly competitive with CUDA on Nvidia hardware in terms of performance and if architecture specifics are unknown, autotuning is an effective way to generate tuned kernels that deliver acceptable levels of performance with little programmer effort.

-When combined with autotuning, an OpenCL code may exhibit good performance across varied devices.
+Indeed, when combined with autotuning, an OpenCL code may exhibit good performance across varied devices -- yielding accelerator device specific optimizations with no user or developer input.
-Every application presented in the Rodinia Benchmark Suite \[sec:rodinia\] requires a local workgroup to be passed.
-In the OpenDwarfs set of benchmarks 9 out of 14 allow for local workgroup tuning.
-Therefore, given a majority of OpenCL programs use local workgroup tuning, serious considerations need be given regarding how to ensure an accurate depiction of execution times for all accelerators is given.
-Older literature on the subject also suggests autotuning will play an increasingly important role, in determining accelerator centric optimisations.
 Tasks such as compiler optimisations and kernel runtime tuning parameters are well suited to auto-tuners without requiring an exhaustive search in this search space.
 This has been manifested in many auto-tuning libraries that use machine learning.
 Spafford et al. [@spafford2010maestro], Chaimov et al. [@chaimov2014toward] and Nugteren and Codreanu [@nugteren2015cltune] all propose open source libraries capable of performing autotuning of dynamic execution parameters in OpenCL kernels.

 Additionally, Price and McIntosh-Smith [@price2017analyzing] have demonstrated high performance using a general purpose autotuning library [@ansel:pact:2014], for three applications across twelve devices.

-One auto-tuning library of particular interest is OpenTuner [@ansel:pact:2014] since it has already been employed by Price and McIntosh-Smith [@price2017analyzing] to improve the performance of OpenCL applications.
 The OpenTuner library requires the search space to be defined in order to effect the runtime performance of the application.
 These take the forms of command line of compile time arguments -- and are known as the configuration parameter when performing application execution.
 Next, machine learning techniques are used employing a black box mechanism to effectively search for the optimal configuration parameter arguments in the search space.